How To eliminate stink bugs

 most often plant feeders, while brown or gray stink bugs(picture below) are more likely to be predators.
 Actually, some

 brown or grey stink bugs are plant feeders, but are somewhat less common than their green stinkbugs.

-on plants at times.
+also feed on plants at times.
 However, this feeding does not damage the plants.
-Plant feeding stink bugs suck the juices from
+Plant feeding stink bugs suck the juices

 Green stink bug nymphs are predominantly black when small, but as they mature, they become green with orange and black